-You should only create one list for each subject (some exceptions apply, such as subjects taught in both the first and second half of the year.
+You should only create one list for each subject (some exceptions apply.
 Talk to your liaison librarian if you think you need more than one).

 Create sections to organise the list and keep modules, topics or weekly readings separate.
 Sections can be linked to specific folders in your LearnJCU subject site.